ezakhar/help/en/basics/analyse-detailed-activity.md

 * **2 - chart of planned/actual values by segments**.

-The x-axis is the total duration/distance of the activity, the y-axis - % LT for the intensity indicator set in plan \(heart rate, pace, power\).
+The x-axis is the total duration/distance of the activity, the y-axis - % LT for the intensity indicator set in the planned activity \(heart rate, pace, power\).
-The color of the line shows the percent of completion of the segment:
+The color of the line reflects the segment's percent of completion:

 * green - deviation from the plan does not exceed 10%;
-  yellow - deviation from the plan from 10 to 20%;
+* yellow - deviation from the plan is from 10% to 20%;
-  red - deviation from the plan is more than 20%.
+* red - deviation from the plan is more than 20%.

 3 - **table of planned/actual values by segments. **